-In deriving the scaling corrections, we make use of a representation of the reaction-diffusion system in terms of a bosonic Doi-Peliti path integral, which maps the process~\eqref{eq:annihilation} to a non-relativistic Bose gas dual with non-hermitian $k$-particle contact interactions.
-In this description, the diffusion constant $D$ corresponds to an inverse mass and the reaction rate $\lambda$ sets the strength of the interaction.
-Related (but not identical) models are used as effective field theories in atomic and nuclear physics, where they describe quantum gases of bosonic atoms or ${}^4$He~\cite{andersen04,braaten08} as well as the scattering of neutrons or mesons~\cite{braaten06}.
+In deriving the scaling corrections, we make use of a representation of the reaction-diffusion system in terms of a bosonic Doi-Peliti path integral, which maps the process~\eqref{eq:annihilation} to a nonrelativistic Bose gas dual with non-Hermitian $k$-particle contact interactions.
+In this description, the diffusion constant $D$ corresponds to an inverse mass and the reaction rate $\lambda$ sets the strength of the interaction between bosons.
+Related (but not identical) models are used as effective field theories in atomic and nuclear physics, where they describe quantum gases of bosonic atoms or ${}^4$He~\cite{andersen04,braaten08}, as well as the scattering of neutrons or mesons~\cite{braaten06}.
 In particular, higher-order processes that determine the leading-order corrections to mean-field scaling are linked to vertex functions that describe the scattering of more than $k$ particles, and techniques to compute the three-body scattering amplitude in Bose quantum gases~\cite{braaten02,bedaque99a,bedaque99b} are applied to the problem.

-The paper is structured as follows: We begin in Sec.~\ref{sec:doipeliti} with a discussion of the Doi-Peliti path integral.
+The paper is structured as follows.
+We begin in Sec.~\ref{sec:doipeliti} with a discussion of the Doi-Peliti path integral.
 Next, in Sec.~\ref{sec:effectiveaction}, we derive a dynamical equation for the density using the effective action, which systematically includes beyond-mean-field corrections through the vertex functions.
-We establish a power-counting for these vertex functions and show that the leading-order corrections to mean-field scaling stem from higher-order vertices.
-To obtain a universal result, i.e., a result that is independent of a short-distance cutoff, some vertex functions must be summed to all orders, which is done numerically for various decay processes and dimensions.
+We establish a power counting for these vertex functions and show that the leading-order corrections to mean-field scaling stem from higher-order vertices.
+To obtain a result that is independent of a short-distance cutoff, some vertex functions must be summed to all orders, which is done numerically for various decay processes and dimensions.
 Section~\ref{sec:summary} contains a summary and outlook.